savaki/swaggering/README.md

 No code generation, no framework constraints, just a simple swagger definition.

+This is a self-contained fork of the original ```swag``` package written by savaki (https://github.com/savaki/swag) Thanks to savaki for starting the original package and to the other PR authors who's work I've merged in.

 The original ```swag``` package was heavily geared towards generating Swagger for APIs using ```application/json``` Request bodies - this fork additionally supports Swagger generation for APIs which accept Request bodies using the ```application/x-www-form-urlencoded``` and ```multipart/form-data``` MIME types.

 Please note there are some (relatively minor) package API differences from the original ```swag``` package.